 Voss Folkemuseum, Farm Visit, & Stave Church

-From here, we drive to the historical hotel and viewpoint of Stalheim, offering great views of the Nærøy Valley.
+From here, we drive to the historical hotel and viewpoint of Stalheim, offering extraordinary views of the Nærøy Valley.
 A short hike up the side valley brings us to the farm of Sivle, where we enjoy a local meal and hear about the old traditions of summer farming.

 Early this afternoon, we visit the Hopperstad Stave Church in Vik.
 Believed to have been built around 1130, it is one of the oldest stave churches in existence.
 Inside, we see examples of carvings from the Middle Ages, and a guided tour of the church offers insight into the era connecting modern day Christianity and Viking beliefs.